permguard/permguard/site/content/docs/0.1/command-line/workspace/clone.md

 The output from your current version of Permguard may differ from the example provided on this page.
 {{< /callout >}}

-## Clone a repository
+## Clone a ledger

-The `permguard clone` command allows you to clone a remote repository locally.
+The `permguard clone` command allows you to clone a remote ledger locally.

 ```bash
 permguard clone permguard@localhost/273165098782/magicfarmacia